← Back to Blog

 Salesforce Administrator (ADM 201) | Salesforce | 2022

 That structure clears every parser, weights the high-value sections correctly, and reads as professional to a recruiter scanning 200 applications by Friday afternoon.
 For deeper detail on the parsing checks before you submit, see our guide on how to make your resume ATS friendly, and our cluster hub for resume for ATS covers keyword tailoring, scoring, and tools.
 Unsure which contact details to include, see should you put your address on a resume.
+For a worked role-specific version of this exact format, see the accountant resume example.

 Single-column hybrid ATS resume format example printed for final review